 - If your company takes an ad hoc approach to policy and forms creation and maintenance, your company’s systems costs, training costs, and other administrative costs may be driven, in part, by unnecessary variance between state products solely as the result of different drafting approaches taken by different drafters.

-If these are points of concern for your organization, discuss your next product drafting project with The Lawson Firm.
+If these are points of concern for your organization, discuss your next product revision/ product rollout project with The Lawson Firm.
 Scott Lawson has decades of experience drafting up-to-date, compliant, insurance policy contracts and policy forms in ways that minimize your exposure to unintended claims consequences, reduce unnecessary administrative costs, and ensure a quick and smooth approval process.